The Benefits of Internships

 Cooperative education typically refers to alternating classroom learning and paid work experiences in a field directly related to the student’s academic or career goals.
 In many cases, the co-op is a full-time work experience that requires the student to not enroll in additional courses during the term.
 Co-ops may be eligible for academic credit.

-Job shadowing provides an initial exposure to a career, industry, and organization through the experience of “shadowing” an experienced employee.
-Activities may include a tour of the workplace, observing activities of employees, meeting with members of the organization, involvement in projects, and/or attending meetings.
-This is a great opportunity to build connections, and better understand the work environment.
+Job shadowing provides an initial “day in the life” exposure to a career, industry, and organization through the experience of “shadowing” an experienced employee.
+Activities may include a tour of the workplace, observing employee activities, meeting with members of the organization, involvement in projects, or attending meetings.
+This is a great opportunity to build connections and better understand the work environment.

 Simulations and Hackathons